mciwing/mciwing.github.io/docs/statistics/hypothesis/General.md

 By converting abstract ideas into specific, testable predictions, hypotheses facilitate meaningful research and discoveries.

-## Characteristics of a Strong Hypothesis
+### Characteristics of a Hypothesis

-A strong hypothesis should be:
+A Hypothesis should fullfill some requirements to be considered as strong.
+Those requirement are:

 - **Clear and Specific**: It precisely states the expected relationship between variables.
 - **Testable and Falsifiable**: It can be supported or refuted through experimentation or observation.